timescale/docs/promscale/send-data/opentelemetry.md

 With Opentelemetry SDKs you can send OpenTelemetry traces using OTLP gRPC endpoint by configuring the exporter backend using the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable on your application.
-The SDK that you are using on the spplication should support gRPC.
+The SDK that you are using on the application should support gRPC.
 If the SDK does not support gRPC then use the OpenTelmetry Collector to convert OTLP http to gRPC using the OTLP `http receiver` and OTLP `gRPC exporter` collector configuration.